Emergent non-Markovianity and dynamical quantification of the quantum switch: Introduction

 Indefiniteness in the order of quantum operations is beneficial over the standard quantum Shannon theory in several aspects.
-For example, it is better in testing the properties of quantum channel \cite{Chiribella12}, winning non-local games \cite{Oreshkov12}, achieving quantum computational advantages \cite{Araujo14}, minimising quantum communication complexity \cite{Guerin16}, improving quantum communication \cite{Ebler18,Chiribella21,Banik21}, enhancing the precision of quantum metrology \cite{Zhao20}, or providing thermodynamic advantages \cite{Tamal20,Vedral20,Maity22}, etc. (also see~\cite{Mukhopadhyay19,Ghosal22}).
-Recently, a second quantised Shannon theory has also been proposed \cite{Kristjnsson2020}.
+For example, it is better in testing the properties of quantum channels \cite{Chiribella12}, winning non-local games \cite{Oreshkov12}, achieving quantum computational advantages \cite{Araujo14}, minimizing quantum communication complexity \cite{Guerin16}, improving quantum communication \cite{Ebler18,Chiribella21,Banik21}, enhancing the precision of quantum metrology \cite{Zhao20}, or providing thermodynamic advantages \cite{Tamal20,Vedral20,Maity22,Liu23,Mukherjee24}, etc. (also see~\cite{Mukhopadhyay19,Ghosal22}).
+Recently, a second-quantized Shannon theory \cite{Kristjnsson2020} and a resource theory of causal connection \cite{Milz2022} have also been proposed.
 Several of these advantages have already been ascertained in experiments \cite{Procopio15,Rubino17,Goswami18(1)}.
 Because of the enormous application potential, in the literature, more attention has been paid to the applicability of the QS in quantum information-theoretic and communication protocols and its advantages than its dynamical aspects.
 Here, however, we mainly focus on the dynamical aspects of the QS and find a form of quantum memory that emerges from the QS dynamics.
 This is important since quantum memory is crucial for future developments of quantum technologies in long-distance quantum communications \cite{Chang19,Duan2001}, enhancing the capacity of long quantum channels \cite{Kretschmann05,DArrigo2007,Datta2009,task2}, or improving the efficiency of thermodynamic machines \cite{Bylicka2016,Taranto20,Taranto23}, etc. We also establish that the QS-induced memory (QSM) is equivalent to the non-Markovianity emerging from the resultant dynamics.